Home Bankruptcy Law Bankruptcy After Divorce

 Chapter 13 Bankruptcy

-The court works with individuals to establish a repayment plan to address their financial obligations.
+In Chapter 13 bankruptcy, the court works with individuals to establish a repayment plan to address their financial obligations.
 The repayment plan depends on income, living expenses, and current obligations—such as spousal and child support.
-Chapter 13 bankruptcy may provide a spouse with the opportunity to modify the terms of a support order in light of their changed financial circumstances.
-Importantly, Chapter 13 may help the petitioner deal with past-due support payments.
+This may also provide a spouse with the opportunity to modify the terms of a support order in light of their changed financial circumstances.
+Even more importantly, Chapter 13 may help the petitioner deal with past-due support payments.

 The Benefits of Bankruptcy After Divorce